Holidays

 • Solstice/Equinox – Acknowledge our relationship to the natural world.

-• Community Services – July and August feature sermons by members or speakers from the community.
+• Guest Speakers – July and August feature sermons by speakers from the community.

 • Deck The Halls – Early in December all ages decorate the Sanctuary for the season and share a snack or a meal!